 Another study found that the amount of time you spend sleeping may determine how likely you are to develop cardiovascular disease.
 The study stated that most people who live in a Westernized civilization only sleep for 6.8 hours a night, which is 1.5 hours less than 100 years ago (3).
 Data suggested that lack of sleep may increase the risk of certain cardiovascular diseases, including hypertension, coronary artery disease, and diabetes.
 This is because sleep loss increases activity within the sympathetic nervous system.
 The study concluded that getting a proper amount of sleep each night is an important preventative measure to take against heart conditions (3).

 Sleep loss increases your risk of getting into an accident, which has the potential to cause death.
 According to the National Sleep Foundation, sleep loss clouds your judgment and thinking so that you make more errors, use poorer judgment, and react slower.
 You’re also more likely to be unaware that you’re sleep deprived.
-Sleep-deprived people may be in denial that they can’t do things they normally would after a full night’s rest, such as drive a car or operate heavy machinery.
+Sleep-deprived people may be in denial that they can’t do things they normally would after a full night’s rest, for example, driving a car, graphic kits depot or operating heavy machinery.

 Studies show that you have more work-related injuries when you’re tired.
 In fact, you’re 70 percent more likely to get involved in an accident when you’re sleepy compared to when you are well rested (7).
 People with chronic insomnia are also more liable to get into industrial accidents.
 If you snore, you’re twice as likely to get into a work accident, according to the National Sleep Foundation.
 A Swedish study of close to 50,000 people determined that people with sleeping problems were twice as likely to die due to an accident that occurred at work (7).